eugen1j/nuxt-mobile/blog/nuxt_capacitor.md

 But why do you need this if users can access your website from mobile browsers?

 1. It's more useful for users.
-If a user uses your web app every day, it's easier for him just to click on your app icon than go to the browser and search for your app bookmark or type your app domain name.
+If a user uses your web app frequently, it's easier for them just to click on your app icon than go to the browser and search for your app bookmark or type your app domain name.
 Both Android and iOS have the feature "Add website to home screen".
 But a separate native app provides better UX.
 2. Distribution channel.
 Users can search for your app in AppStore and PlayMarket.
 So, it's better to be present on all popular platforms to reach more users.
 3. Native features.
 Maybe, your web app doesn't need them.
 But after you create a mobile version of your app, you can change your mind.
 At least you can add notifications by [FCM](https://firebase.google.com/docs/cloud-messaging).